 Our mistake with the cordwood was using rounds instead of split logs.
 The soft-wood rounds checked very badly once in place; needless to say, I have a very well ventilated room.
 Yes, we did it our way.

-TIP: Don’t stress over an incomplete to do list and always remain flexible.
+Homesteading Blunder Lesson: Don’t stress over an incomplete to-do list and always remain flexible.

 Even though things were teetering very precariously last spring, I held the faith of things working out.
 I ordered four pairs of goslings for expansion of the homestead.
 All babies are a joy to have around.
 The little goslings matured through the seasons and I had a choice to make.
 My high hopes weren’t enough to hold things together here.
 Finding myself alone, I needed to downsize the chores as much as possible.
 I chose to eliminate tending to the geese through the winter and turn them into a commodity.
 I found a couple that raised and butchered a high volume of chickens and asked them to do the deed for me.
 They responded with, “Yeah, we should be able to do that”.
 Well, after four birds were down, they called me to come pick up the other four; apparently plucking waterfowl isn‘t like plucking chickens.
 So much for eliminating that chore.
 I ran electricity out to their coop for a heated water bucket, which did make things easier.

-TIP: Require someone to have experience when they are doing a important job for you.
+Homesteading Blunder Lesson: Require someone to have experience when they are doing an important job for you.

-My ideas of how to expand this property are endless.
+My ideas on how to expand this property are endless.
 I can see the masonry oven producing the finest golden-brown bread in the county.
 I can see the people attending the classes on soap making, herbal preparations, candle making, etc. I can see the families staying at the campsites down in the four acres of trees.
-I can see the musicians playing after the crowd has dined on local grown food
+I can see the musicians playing after the crowd has dined on locally-grown food

-Honestly speaking, I believe it has to be the power of intent and my strong desire to be a flourishing homesteader that allows things to continually go forward.
+Honestly speaking, I believe it has to be the power of intent and my strong desire to overcome my homesteading blunders and be a flourishing homesteader that allows things to continually go forward.
 A perfect example of this is the greenhouse that now houses my 400 seedlings.
 It was obtained from a bartering deal negotiated by my stepfather.
-Hopefully my vision is clear enough that I can withstand the negative adversity that I’m experiencing.
+Hopefully, my vision is clear enough that I can withstand the negative adversity that I’m experiencing.
 I plan to continue my chosen lifestyle of an American homesteader and I won’t quit unless all the cows come home.